 I sighed and looked up.
 The storm I was watching was angry, the clouds purple and green, a striking contrast to the blue sky overhead.
-It was a spectacular sight and I know for a fact people were taking photos of the building storm system, eager to send their artistic shots into the local news station so they can make the nightly news.
-I could see someone taking a photo across the road, an old man holding up a selfie stick.
+It was a spectacular sight and I could see a few people taking photos of the storm from across the road, an older couple were even holding up a selfie stick.
 I almost giggled, it was the funniest thing I’d seen all day.

-I’m here Monty, right here.
-My sister’s voice carried on the wind, my ears straining as I pretended to hear my sister calling to me.
+Where are you?
+Come into the storm.
+My sister’s voice carried on the wind, my ears straining as I listened to my sister calling to me.
+Was I really hearing her or was I making up the words?
 I knew she was most likely dead, her body under the ground, hidden for all time.
 But… she could be alive, waiting at the edge of the storm, waiting for me.

 I grabbed my cap and slipped it over my ponytail, then tightened my hoodie around my neck.
 I didn’t really know what I was doing as I slipped down the stairs and gently pulled open the back door.
 The door screeched as a rumble of thunder shook the house.
 I waited, holding my breath.
 I could hear my mother chatting away on the phone in the kitchen, oblivious to my escape.
 I’d have to hurry, the storm was getting closer, I didn’t have much time.

 A force I didn’t recognise compelled me forward and into the backyard, but I paused as I rested my hand on the back gate.
-It was cooler outside then I had expected, the flurries of wind brushing escaped hair too and fro across my face.
-I shrugged my shoulders against the chill and pressed on the latch of the back gate, stepping out into the laneway.
+It was cooler outside then I had expected, the flurries of wind brushing my hair to and fro across my face.
+I tucked the loose strands under my hat, shrugging my shoulders against the chill as I pressed on the latch of the back gate, stepping out into the laneway.

 The sky grew darker as I continued forward, fat droplets of rain seeping through my thin, lightweight hoodie and onto my skin.
 If I’d been prepared I would have had my raincoat ready to go, but as it was, they were kept in a closet next to the kitchen – and therefore in full view of my prying, suspicious mother.